Elliott-Hood-OMSC/2DPlatformerDemo/README.md

 - Double jumps
   - Reset when grounded
 ### Wall Module
-- Needs a state machine for the different climbing states, as its more complex.
+- Needs a state machine for the different climbing states, as it's more complex.
 This is a really complicated class!
 - **Holding into a wall** will allow you to cling to it
   - Also resets double jumps!
 - **Letting go** will have you slide down the wall